LISTEN TO THIS ARTICLE:

 Needs not being met

 While the issues with Kaiser were happening before COVID-19 hit, the pandemic has affected many people’s mental health.
 According to a study by Panchal, Kamal, Cox, and Garfield “4 in 10 adults in the US have reported symptoms of anxiety or depressive disorder.”
 Higher numbers of substance use have also been reported throughout the pandemic.
 These numbers reflect the struggles among essential workers, children and young adults, those who have lost their jobs, and people of color, especially.
-The mental health system is struggling to keep up with the demand and the hope of striking workers is that awareness of the problem will bring changes within the system that will benefit patients and mental health care workers.
+The mental healthcare system is struggling to keep up with the demand and the hope of the workers on strike is that awareness of the problem will bring changes within the system that will benefit patients and mental health care workers.